rahul-verma/arjuna/README.md

-TestMile Arjuna is the next generation test automation framework written in Python programming create by Rahul Verma.
+TestMile Arjuna is the next generation test automation framework written in Python programming created by Rahul Verma.

 It includes UniTEE, a test engine that espouses the principles of Test Encapsulation by Rahul, as envisioned in a research paper in 2010.
 It also combines pragmatism by including decisions which are taken outside of the test for performance reasons.